Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 Refined.
 Amazing texture and flavour combinations.
 Not too stingy on size either.

-At $150pp it isn’t cheap, but this is one foodie experience we will never forget!
+At $175pp for the Chef’s tasting menu it isn’t cheap, but this is one foodie experience we will never forget!
+A la carte is also an option, if you prefer to choose your own dishes.

 As part of your lunch you also get to visit one of the mind-blowing James Turrell artworks that is hidden away from regular museum visitors.